 During the period of Antiquity, the worship of the gods demanded a lot of attention.
-Erecting statues was therefore one of the ways, among others, to pay homage to the deities that were expected to influence the daily lives of mortals.
+Erecting statues was therefore one of the ways to pay homage to the deities that were expected to influence the daily lives of mortals.
 As a result, the seasons are commonly personified in Antique art.

-The Greek goddess Demeter (Ceres to the Romans) is considered to be the divine being that represented summer.
+The Greek goddess Demeter is considered to be the divine being that represented summer.
 Indeed, this daughter of Cronos taught Man how to sow and grow wheat.
 As such, she was revered as the goddess of agriculture and fertility, capable of ensuring bountiful summer harvests.
 Given the necessity of this role, the worship of this goddess was particularly important.

 Demeter of Knidos, 350 BCE, and the ruins of the sanctuary dedicated to the goddess

 If you have ever been to the British Museum, you may have had the chance to see Demeter of Knidos, which is one of the most famous statues from the Ancient Greek period.
 Life-size, at close to 5 feet tall, the enthroned goddess seems to be seated at the Pantheon of Gods.
 Discovered by a British archeologist in the Knidos harbour (now Turkey), this impressive sculpture dating back to 350 BCE was likely part of a sanctuary dedicated to the worship of Demeter.